vcuspinera/vcuspinera.github.io/_projects/2020-11-sie-api-guide.md

 - `SIE_function` - when giving the names of the code of different time series, it automatically prints and saves the plot of this series, prints the metadata, and returns the data in a tidy data frame format.

-⭐️ [Click here](https://github.com/vcuspinera/SIE_API_guide/blob/main/src/SIE_function_examples.pdf) to access to the complementary document developed to show additional examples of this custome function used in different contexts with time series published in the SIE by Banco de Mexico.
+⭐️ [Click here](https://github.com/vcuspinera/SIE_API_guide/blob/main/src/SIE_function_examples.pdf) to access to the complementary document developed to show additional examples of this custom function used in different contexts with time series published in the SIE by Banco de Mexico.

 ## Dashboard
 To complement this effort, I built a Dashboard that focus on Mexican Banknotes and Coins exploring currency time series from SIE API with the option of saving the database of the selected series, in wide or tidy format.